MTechZilla/join-us-senior-dev/README.md

 updatedAt: ( date, auto-added and updated )
 ```

-**Note:** This is reference structure and feel free to improvise it more.
+**Note:** This is a reference structure.
+You can improvise it as per your requirement.

 ### APIs